OFFICIAL RULES

 Any questions or disputes will be discussed only with the team spokesperson.
 Disputes will not be heard after the game has been completed.

-UNITE Event Staff reserves the right to disqualify any team for infractions of the following policies:
+Event Staff reserves the right to disqualify any team for infractions of the following policies:

-Use of illegal players: the players listed on the roster at the time an entry form is submitted are the only players eligible without the consent of the UNITE Event Staff.
-The UNITE Event Staff reserves the right to request identification from players at any time during the tournament.
-All participants are encouraged to bring picture identification to the tournament.
+Use of illegal players: The players listed on the roster when an entry form is submitted are the only players eligible without the consent of the UNITE Event Staff.
+(Changes must be noted on the first game played after that, the roster is locked in.)